 get-service | get-member

 You can display the properties of the specific service.
-For example, we need to display the Display Name, Status, and features of the Windows Update (wuauserv) service:
+For example, we need to display the Display Name, Status, and features of the Windows Update (wuauserv) service.
+Use the PowerShell Select-Object cmdlet to list only the service properties that you want:

 DisplayName : Windows Update